nextauthjs/next-auth/www/docs/schemas/mongodb.md

 MongoDB is a document database and does not use schemas in the same way as most RDBMS databases.

+**In MongoDB as collections and indexes are created automatically.**

+## Objects in MonogDB

-However, objects stored in MongoDB use similar datatypes to SQL, with some differences.
+Objects stored in MongoDB use similar datatypes to SQL, with some differences:

-* ID fields are of type `ObjectID` rather than type `int`.
+1. ID fields are of type `ObjectID` rather than type `int`.

-* All collection names and property names use `camelCase` rather than `snake_case`.
+2. All collection names and property names use `camelCase` rather than `snake_case`.

-* All timestamps are stored as `ISODate()` in MongoDB and all date/time values are stored in UTC.
+3. All timestamps are stored as `ISODate()` in MongoDB and all date/time values are stored in UTC.

-* A sparse index is used on the User `email` property to allow it to not be specified, while still enforcing uniqueness if it is present on a User object.
+4. A sparse index is used on the User `email` property to allow it to be optional, while still enforcing uniqueness if it is specified.

-  This ensures the behaviour functionally equivalent to the ANSI SQL behaviour for a `unique` but `nullable` property, so that it works the same way as the MySQL and Postgres schemas.
+  This is functionally equivalent to the ANSI SQL behaviour for a `unique` but `nullable` property.